 What is the isometric room grid generator?

-This generator builds a checkerboard tile field inside an isometric camera rig with optional corner walls, HDR reflections, and soft contact shadows.
+This generator builds a checkerboard tile field inside an isometric camera rig with optional corner walls, selectable HDR environments, solid or transparent stages, motion freeze, camera auto-spin, bookmarkable share URLs, and high-resolution PNG export.
 It targets teams who need dimensional spatial diagrams without maintaining a full BIM toolchain for marketing imagery.

 How to stage your room grid